mgowanlock/gpu_supersmoother/README.md

 * A summary of the execution will be stored in gpu_stats.txt.

 ## Example Directory
   * The example directory contains the derived periods for two implementations: 1) the original Super Smoother algorithm; and 2) the more efficient single-pass variant of the algorithm.
+The parameters were as follows:

+Minimum Frequency: 0.100000
+Maximum Frequency: 10.000000
+Number of frequencies to test: 330000

 ## Parameters in params.h